-Picking out a wedding gift can be truly stressful, especially if the bride and groom have an expensive registry.
+Picking out a wedding gift can be truly stressful, especially if the couple has an expensive registry.
 If your funds are low, avoid splashing all of your cash on a pricey gift and opt for something affordable yet meaningful.
 For example, you could paint a pot for the couple or put together a unique photo album.
 It’s the thought that counts.

 “As someone who's been married a few years, I can tell you I have zero recollection of who gave me what gifts, with the exception of a collection of handwritten recipes from the assorted guests at my bridal shower,” says Clayman.
 “I would be heartbroken if the stress of gift-giving or the financial burden of travel marred anyone's experience of my wedding, and most of the clients I've worked with have expressed the same.”

 There's absolutely no hard-and-fast rule that you must attend every wedding you're invited to.
 Set boundaries by weighing your level of intimacy with the to-be-weds.
 While close friends and family is the traditional rule of thumb, there are many exceptions depending on your personal degree of closeness.
 Be truthful and concise as you politely decline (stick to RSVP deadlines!) and consider offering a small gesture like sending a card, a gift, or having dinner together instead to celebrate.